OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 When Visual Studio builds the project it performs the following tasks:

-1. Creates a copy of the XML manifest file and adds it to  _ProjectName_\Output directory.
+1. Creates a copy of the XML manifest file and adds it to  `_ProjectName_\bin\Debug\OfficeAppManifests` directory.
 The host application consumes this copy when you start Visual Studio and debug the add-in.

 2. Creates a set of registry entries on your computer that enable the add-in to appear in the host application.